Paruparo (song)

 "Paruparo" (lit.
 'Butterfly') is a song by the Filipino girl group Bini.
-It was released as a digital pre-single for their third album Flames on November 6, 2025, through Star Music.
-Written by Danna Balagtas, Jhoanna Robles, Jonathan Manalo, Mikha Lim, Stacey Sevilleja and produced by Manalo.
+Written by Danna Balagtas, Jhoanna Robles, Jonathan Manalo, Mikha Lim, Stacey Sevilleja, and produced by Manalo, it was released as a digital pre-single for their third album Flames on November 6, 2025, through Star Music.
+Musically, "Paruparo" has been described as a bubblegum pop, soul, and R&B track.

 Background and release

 After the release of "Shagidi", Bini announced that their next single, "First Luv", would arrive in October 2025.
 The group previewed the song through concept photos showing the members in coordinated pink, ruffled, and corseted outfits.
 On September 16, Coachella announced that Bini will be included in the line up in Coachella 2026, making them the first Filipino act scheduled to perform at the festival, set for April 10 and 17, 2026.
 First Luv was officially released on October 2, 2025. making the group's return to Tagalog lyrics after several English-language releases, including "Blink Twice" and "Cherry on Top".
 By the week of October 18, 2025, the song debuted at number 73 on Billboard Philippines Hot 100 chart, noted as the only P-pop entry on the that that week.

 Following the release of "First Luv", Bini announced the release of their pre-release single, "Paruparo".
 It was released on November 6, 2025, as part of their upcoming album Flames.